cpfaff/mspm/README.md

 ### References

-A typical problem which breaks R code is using absolute paths e.g. in setting the working directory in the beginning of a script.
-This is likely only working for the very environment and only for a short time.
-If your code is shared the likelyhood of the `setwd()` working on another computer is 0%.
-Thus the `yspm` provides a function to reference content in the project which will always work when the tool is setup like explained above and a project is enabled.
-It works similar like the `here` R package and constructs paths always from the top of your active project.
+One problem when sharing R code is the paths it contains.
+The likelihood that these are working on another computer is 0%.
+Thus `setwd()` calls in scripts should be prevented.
+The `yspm` provides a function to reference content in a project which will always work when the tool is setup and the particular project is activated (like explained above).
 For example if the project `2019-02-19_my_full_name` is activated from your `manage_projects.R` file then the function `reference_content()` will use that folder as root to construct paths.
 As each project contains a folder named `project` the function also adds `project` to the path for you.

 Lets say we want to source one of the `02_wf_import_data.R` file from the source folder in the `01_wf_main_script.R` file in the workflow folder to